 “At one point, in about 2010, there were so many that (banks) started withholding some homes from the market,” said Victoria Hawks, a Roseburg Realtor.
 “And that’s why we ended up with problems further down the road.”

 Before foreclosing on a home, banks have to give homeowners six months to catch up on payments.
 That extension comes with additional fines and fees.
 Homeowners might throw in the towel early and move away before the foreclosure process is completed.

 “If the people couldn’t afford to make the payments before, allowing them six months to catch up and still pay more is beyond the pale,” Hawks said.
 “But that’s the law now.
 It didn’t use to be that way, but now it is.”

-After starting the process, a bank could suddenly decide not to foreclosure on a home after all is in order to avoid obtaining another liability, reads an Investopedia article titled “Zombie Titles.”
+After starting the process, a bank could suddenly decide not to foreclose on a home to avoid obtaining another liability, reads an Investopedia article titled “Zombie Titles.”

 They are called zombie homes because they have, in a way, come back to life from the death of foreclosure.

 Banks are not legally obligated to notify homeowners of their decision to avoid foreclosure, so it could be months or years before homeowners figure out what happened.
 Meanwhile, the homeowner collects debt from not paying property taxes, and ordinance violations for letting the home become an eyesore.